gbmhunter/blog/content/programming/general/pid-control/_index.md

 ## How PID Works

-PID is a industry-standard way of controlling a system, given a single input control variable VC (e.g. duty cycle of heater) and a single variable (called the process variable, or PV) that you want controlled (e.g. temperature of the heater).
+PID is a industry-standard way of controlling a system, given a single process variable `PV` that you want controlled (e.g. temperature of the heater) and a single variable you can adjust called the control variable `CV` (e.g. duty cycle of heater).

-A PID controller compares a set-point (SP) (decided on by the user, e.g. this may the temperature you want the room to be at).
+A PID controller compares a set-point (`SP`) (decided on by the user, e.g. this may the temperature you want the room to be at).
+The `SP` has the same units as the `PV`.
 It then compares this with the measured system variable (the actual temperature of the room).
-The difference between the set-point and the measured variable is called the error.
+The difference between the set-point and the measured variable is called the _error_.

-The system variable (e.g. temperature) can also be called the _Process Variable_ (PV).
-The variable you can control (e.g. duty cycle of heater) is also called the _Control Variable_ (CV).

-This error is what is fed into the `P` (proportional), `I` (integral) and `D` (derivative) blocks.
+This error is fed into the `P` (proportional), `I` (integral) and `D` (derivative) blocks of the PID controller.
+These blocks act on the error in different ways, and their output is summed together to generate the `CV`.
+The way these P, I and D blocks work is explained below.

 {{% img src="pid-controller-diagram-process-error-setpoint-measured-value.png" width="700px" caption="A block diagram of a PID controller." %}}